RubyOffTheRailsTAMU/PhD-Application-Review-System/README.md

 git push heroku main
 ```

-And then, go heroku console to check whether the app is deployed.
+Then, go to the Heroku console to check whether the app is deployed.

 If you want to check the status of the app: